Auditions

 Seating and Waitlist:

-While we welcome auditions for all orchestral instruments, seats in the orchestra will be filled based on vacancies and the specific needs of each section.
+While we welcome auditions for all orchestral instruments, seats in the orchestra will be filled based on vacancies and the specific needs of each section and program requirements.
 Due to the competitive nature of auditions and the limited availability of positions, not all applicants may be immediately granted a seat, or perform in all concerts.
 However, we do maintain a waitlist, and exceptional musicians who are not initially selected may still have the chance to join us as vacancies arise.

 Notification:

 Applicants will be notified of their audition results via email within one week following the submission deadline.
-If you are selected to join our orchestra or placed on the waitlist, further instructions regarding rehearsals, schedules, and additional information will be provided at that time.
+If you are selected to join the orchestra or placed on the waitlist, you will receive further instructions regarding rehearsals, schedules, and additional information at that time.

-All applicants will be made aware of which musicians class they have been selected to join (see musician policy below), as well as if they have been selected for the Orchestral Development Bursary or any other form of remuneration.
-Note that the orchestral development bursary is no currently being awarded.
+All applicants will be informed of the musician class they have been selected to join (see Musician Policy below), as well as whether they have been selected for the Orchestral Development Bursary or any other form of remuneration.

-We eagerly anticipate reviewing your auditions and thank you for considering joining our orchestra and being a part of our musical legacy.
+We eagerly anticipate reviewing your auditions and thank you for considering joining the Ottawa Pops Orchestra and contributing to our musical legacy.

 Rehearsals and concerts:

 Rehearsals are typically held Sunday evenings from 6:00 p.m. to 9:00 p.m. at the University of Ottawa School of Music building (Perez).
 Mainstage performances will be at Carleton Dominion Chalmers Center for the Arts.
-Dress Rehearsals may be scheduled on Fridays from 12:00 p.m. to 4:00 p.m.
+Dress Rehearsals will be scheduled on Thursdays from 7:00 p.m. to 10:00 p.m.

 Audition Requirements: